 Charcoal grills tend to be cheaper because they’re made of thinner materials, but they also have fewer moving parts, and they hold up to frequent use.
 For the most durable option, look for a rustproof design and solid grates made of strong materials.
 Some grills come equipped with heavy-duty cast iron components.
 This material is extremely durable, but it’s pretty heavy, so it’s not a good choice for anyone seeking something highly transportable.

 How many people do you plan to cook for?
 If you think a portable grill is not a good option for a family affair, think again.
 Many portable grills have a grilling area that’s big enough to cook for multiple people at once.
 If you’re only preparing food for yourself or one other person, however, a smaller cooking surface is just fine and will cost you less money.
+If you enjoy grilling with a grill basket or other grill pans, make sure the cooking area will accommodate the pans you use.

 Fuel type, construction, and the size of a portable grill all factor into how portable it truly is.
 Depending on how you plan to use your new grill, portability might rank high or low on your list of coveted features.
 Planning on using it on your apartment’s small balcony?
 It probably doesn’t need to be super lightweight.
 If you want to bring it along for camping trips and picnics, though, make sure it’s light enough to transport.
 Some models even fold down for easy storage.